14 Amazing Benefits Of Saffron (Kesar) For Skin, Hair, And Health

 11. May Protect The Liver

-Some research suggests that saffron could be useful for patients dealing with liver metastasis.
+Some research suggests that saffron benefits patients dealing with liver metastasis.
 The carotenoids in saffron may help inhibit the production of reactive oxygen species.
 But further investigations with a much larger sample size are required to arrive at any conclusion (19).

 The safranal in saffron may also protect the liver from the environmental toxins.
 But this finding hasn’t been verified yet by human clinical trials.
 Hence, further human studies are warranted (20).